portainer/portainer-docs/docs/v2.0-be/auth/oauth.md

 # OAuth authentication

-Portainer Business Edition can be connected to a severals OAuth providers in a easy way without need to understand complex configurations.
+Portainer Business Edition can be connected to several OAuth providers in an easy way without need to understand complex configurations.

 ### Microsoft OAuth Provider